-Displaying Operation Food Search logo, badges, poster and other branding tools, provides your clients with the confidence that you have taken seriously your role to help end hunger in a safe and healthy manner.
+Displaying Operation Food Search logo, badges, poster and other branding tools provides your clients with the confidence that you have taken seriously your role to help end hunger in a safe and healthy manner.
 It assures them that you are living up to the criteria set forth in this manual and that they will be treated with respect and dignity.

-Displaying these branding tools also lets critical partners know that you are a part of the OFS network and that you are approved to receive the goods/food on behalf of OFS.
-Those not using OFS branding tools when picking up food from food providers such as stores and restaurants, are at risk of being accused of stealing those products.
-For the safety of your volunteers, display of the OFS badge is required.
+Displaying these branding tools lets key partners know that you are a part of the OFS network and you are approved to receive the goods/food on behalf of OFS.
+Those not using OFS branding tools when picking up food from food providers such as stores and restaurants are at risk of being accused of theft.
+For the safety of your volunteers, visible display of the valid OFS badge is required.
+Under no circumstances should badges be duplicated.
+If a badge is lost, contact Agency Relations immediately.

-For Community Food Partners that have websites, displaying the OFS logo is required.
+For Partner Agencies that have websites, displaying the OFS logo is required.